wandb/docs/content/guides/models/registry/download_use_artifact.md

 See [`use_artifact`](../../ref/python/run.md#use_artifact) and [`Artifact.download()`](/ref/python/artifact#download) in the API Reference guide for more information on possible parameters and return type.

-{{% alert %}}
+{{% alert title="Users with a personal entity that belong to multiple organizations" %}}
-Users with a personal entity that belong to multiple organizations Users with a personal entity that belong to multiple organizations must also specify either the name of their organization or use a team entity when accessing artifacts linked to a registry.
+Users with a personal entity that belong to multiple organizations must also specify either the name of their organization or use a team entity when accessing artifacts linked to a registry.

 ```python